-Below are 13 ways Red Hook is redefining the standard in working with wealthy families
+13 ways that Red Hook is redefining the standard of wealth management

 Red Hook’s roots began more than 40 years ago when its founders, Bill and Nancy Conger, began developing their own family’s multi-generational wealth management plan.
 Over time, Nancy began offering financial counseling to women while Bill attracted the wealth management of more and more friends and family.
 Together, they recognized the opportunity to start an investment management business, asked their son, Ezra, to join them and created Red Hook Management in 2008.